ipfabric/docs/docs/IP_Fabric_Settings/Discovery_and_Snapshots/Global_Configuration/device_attributes.md

 ## Local Attributes

-Local or 'Snapshot Specific' Attributes are applied during discovery and stored in the snapshot file separate from the Global Settings.
+Local or "Snapshot-Specific" Attributes are applied during discovery and stored in the snapshot file separate from the global settings.
 Currently, you are able
 to:

-- Update from Global Settings
+1. Update from the global settings:
-  - Update `Settings > Discovery & Snapshots > Global Configuration > Device Attributes`
+  1. Update global device attributes in **Settings --> Discovery & Snapshots --> Global Configuration --> Device Attributes**.
-  - Navigate to the Snapshot's `Settings > Device Attributes` under `Discovery Snapshot`
-  - Select `Update from global settings`
+  2. Go to **Discovery Snapshot**.
+  3. Select a snapshot and navigate to its **Settings --> Device Attributes**.
+  4. Click **Override with global settings**.
-- Use the API (or Python SDK) to view, add, edit the snapshot local attributes.
+2. Use the API (or Python SDK) to view, add, or edit a snapshot's Local Attributes.

-Editing snapshot local attributes will require recalculations if a device `stpDomain`, `siteName`, or `routingDomain`has been changed.
+Editing a snapshot's Local Attributes will require recalculations if a device's `siteName`, `routingDomain`, or `stpDomain` have been changed.

 ### Creating Local Attributes in Python